wp-plugins/bp-profile-search/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Fixed bug with field options not respecting sort order
+* Fixed bug with search strings containing ampersand (&)

+Note: Version 4 is not compatible with version 3.
+When you first upgrade to version 4, you have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.
+In a multisite installation, the BP Profile Search settings page is in the individual Site Admin(s), and no longer in the Network Admin.

 = 4.0 =
 * Added support for multiple forms
 * Added ability to export/import forms
 * Added selection of the form *method* attribute
 * Updated Italian and Russian translations

-Note: Version 4 is not compatible with version 3.
-After you upgrade to version 4, you'll have to reconfigure your BP Profile Search forms and widgets, and modify any BP Profile Search shortcodes and *do_action* codes you are using.
-In a multisite installation, you'll find the BP Profile Search settings page in the individual Site Admin(s), and no longer in the Network Admin.

 = 3.6.6 =
 * Added French translation
 = 3.6.5 =